eclipse-archived/ceylon-lang.org/documentation/reference/operator/in.md

 # #{page.title}

+The non-associating, binary `in` operator is used to test whether its left-hand operand is *contained in* its right-hand operand

 ## Usage

-The non-associating, binary `in` operator is used to test whether its left hand operand is *contained in* its right hand operand

     Object x;
     Category y;